Dog Trainers Wanted

-Are you full of passion for dogs & people and based in Hampshire, Sussex or Surrey?
+Are you a Dog Trainer full of passion for dogs & people and based in Hampshire, Sussex or Surrey?

-We are looking for experienced, talented and positive re-enforcement dog trainers to help our veterans train our rescue dogs to become assistance dogs!
+We are looking for experienced, talented and positive reinforcement dog trainers to help our veterans train our rescue dogs to become assistance dogs!

-If you are able to volunteer and commit to 2-4 hours per week over 9 months we would love to hear from you!
+If you are able to commit to 2-4 hours per week over 9 months we would love to hear from you!

 This work is highly rewarding and you would be making a real difference to rescue dogs and lives affected by Post Traumatic Stress Disorder.

-To work as a dog trainer for Service Dogs UK on a voluntary basis involves working with dogs from rescue and people of all ages, some of whom may have physical or mental health problems.
+To work as a dog trainer for Service Dogs UK involves working with dogs from rescue and people of all ages, some of whom may have physical or mental health problems.

 The role is to train rescue dogs to international assistance dog standards within a target period of 9 months using the structure that is in place and under the guidance of our training team.
 You’d be working alongside other trainers and volunteers, as a team, to get partnerships (veterans & dogs) up to the required Standards.

-Whilst this a voluntary role we require a long term commitment of at least 9 months for the benefit of both the dog and the recipients.
+We require a long-term commitment of at least 9 months for the benefit of both the dog and the recipients.

 What you’ll need:

-- Experience of working with/training (rescue) dogs in a class and/or one to one setting (behavioural consulting).
+- Experience of training dogs in a class setting and leading classes

-- Commitment to force free & postive reward based training
+- Commitment to force free & positive reward based training

 - Knowledge of dog care and welfare issues